alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h4>Step 1: Call RemoteAuthProvider.signIn with the provided credentials.</h4>

-You will receive an `AuthSession` if successful, or an `AuthError` if unsuccesful.
+You will receive an `AuthSession` if successful, or an `AuthError` if unsuccessful.

 <div class="impl">